The Ultimate Open Water Swimming Guide: Your Checklist to a Successful Swim

 Effective sighting is crucial for staying on course:

-**Sighting:** Use landmarks, buoys, boats, or other swimmers to guide your course.
-Practice sighting during training to improve your navigation, and fitness for the technique without losing rhythm.
+Use landmarks, buoys, boats, or other swimmers to guide your course.
+Practice sighting during open water training to improve your navigation, and fitness for the technique without losing rhythm.
+Review the course ahead of time to know where the key points and times to sight are best.

 3. Supported and Unsupported Swims: Kayaker, Crew